 - Meanwhile, in a medium microwaveable bowl, melt white chocolate for 30 seconds, stir and reheat at 15 second intervals until about 75 % of white chocolate has melted.
 Continue stirring until all of the white chocolate has completely melted; set aside to cool to room temperature.

 - In a large bowl using an electric mixer* beat butter until light and fluffy.
 Add in cooled melted white chocolate and beat together for 30 seconds.

-- On low speed, beat in 5 cups of confectioners sugar, vanilla and 6 tablespoons of BAILEYS® Macadamia Brittle Coffee Creamer until smooth and spreadable.
-Add 1/2 tablespoon at a time if frosting is too thick or 1 cup of confectioners sugar if frosting is too thin.
+- On low speed, beat in 5 cups of powdered sugar, vanilla and 6 tablespoons of BAILEYS® Macadamia Brittle Coffee Creamer until smooth and spreadable.
+Add 1/2 tablespoon at a time if frosting is too thick or 1 cup of powdered sugar if frosting is too thin.

 - Once cakes have cooled, place each cake above a flat leveled surface.
 Use a long serrated knife at eye level to the cake, cut any dome-shaped tops to create an even flat surface; discard or eat scraps.

 - Place one cake layer over a cake plate/stand cut-side-down.
 Using an angled spatula, generously spread frosting on top.
 Place the second cake layer cut-side-down over the frosting and gently press downward to seal any gaps between the frosting and cake layer.
 Repeat this process for the final cake layer.
 (Note: frosting may spill over the sides of the cakes, it will be used.)